sumitrana1505/Yolo_Object_Detection/README.md

  _$ python yolo_opencv.py --image /path/to/input/image --config /path/to/config/file --weights /path/to/weights/file --classes /path/to/classes/file_

- Checkout the [blog post](http://www.arunponnusamy.com/yolo-object-detection-opencv-python.html) to learn more.

  ### sample output :
  ![](object-detection.jpg)

-Checkout the object detection implementation available in [cvlib](http:cvlib.net) which enables detecting common objects in the context through a single function call `detect_common_objects()`.

  (_SSD and Faster R-CNN examples will be added soon_)